Hospitality Management

 3

-Understand research methodology and the scientific method, shown by designing and completing a supervised mini investigation
+Understand event planning and coordination, shown by designing and executing a supervised school event.

 4